operating-systems

 Kernel Mode

-Kernel Mode (or Privileged Mode) is a privileged execution state of the processor that grants the operating system unrestricted access to the instruction set architecture (ISA) and hardware resources.
+Kernel Mode (also known as privileged mode or supervisor mode) is a highly privileged execution state of the processor.
+It grants the operating system unrestricted access to all machine instructions and hardware resources.

 Usage